 Kristy was the founding Artistic Director of Overturn Theatre where for 10 years she produced and created a myriad of live performances including: 7 new theatrical works with NY premiers, 2 reimagined classics, over a dozen project developments, concerts, installations, galleries, and has commissioned hundreds of artists from countless mediums to create new works in area of live performance.
 Overturn was the recipient of the 2013 Arts@Renaissance commissioned ensemble, IRT 3B residency in 2012, Artward Bound Recipient in 2011, Developing Artist award of excellence in 2010, and was a 4 year resident company at Clemente Soto Velez.

-Kristy is the founding Artistic Director of Overturn Theatre, where she has produced/created an array of live performances that focus on social injustices.
 She has worked administratively in Artistic, Literary and Development at The Vineyard Theatre, The Lark Play Development Center, Theatre 167, and Making Books Sing.
-She currently resides in Park Slope, Brooklyn with her husband, actor Joshua Levine, and their dog, Bob and is a very active advocate for performers with disabilities or as she likes to say “differently abled”.
+She is a resident artist at New Light Theatre Project and currently resides in Brooklyn with her husband, actor Joshua Levine.
+She is a very active advocate and educator for performers with disabilities or as she likes to say “differently abled”.